The Dogu express: by train through Turkey

 How to get Dogu express tickets?

 You can book your Dogu express tickets directly on the website of the Turkish Railways.
-When I travelled on this train this was a very easy process, but apparently it is more difficult now.
-Trains can be booked 30 days before departure and tickets for the Dogu express are sometimes sold out in a day.
+When I travelled on this train this was a very easy process, but apparently it is more difficult now and tickets sell out fast.
+Tickets for the regular Dogu express can be booked 30 days before departure and for the touristic Dogu express 60 days before departure.

-The high speed trains leave Istanbul Pendik station several times a day, but I can recommend you take the train from 10:05 or 11:15 arriving in Ankara at 14:01 and 15:13 respectively.
-This allows you enough time in Ankara to have lunch and stock up on some snacks before boarding the Dogu express at 18:00.
+The high speed trains leave Istanbul Söğütlüçeşme station several times a day, but I can recommend you take the train from 09:30 or 11:30 arriving in Ankara at 14:15 and 16:01 respectively.
+This allows you enough time in Ankara to have lunch and stock up on some snacks before boarding the Dogu express at 17:55.

 The Dogu Express Route